dereknovak/Capstone-Prep-LS/docker/notes.md

 # Images vs Containers

 - Docker Image (package)
-    - Immutable template that defines how a container will be realized
+    - Immutable (read-only) template that defines how a container will be realized
     - An executable application artifact
+    - A collection of independent file system layers
     - Includes:
-        - Source Code
+        - Source Code (Application Layer)
-        - Complete Environment Configuration
+        - Complete Environment Configuration (Environment/Libraries)
+        - Base Layer (Base OS)
+        - **Each layer has less data then the previous
     - Add environment variables, create directories, files, etc
     - Can run multiple containers from 1 image

 - Docker Container
     - A running instance of an image
+    - Adds a read/write component
+    - Allows data to be stored within that container and allows that Container to be run on a Docker Host
+    - Each has a unique writable layer that keeps them isolated while using the same image
     - Actually starts the application

 # Docker Registry